 This raised some key questions:

 A severe defect that causes failures, security vulnerabilities, or incorrect behavior, making the code unfit for production.
-These issues require immediate attention.
+These bugs or issues require immediate attention.

 Example: A SQL injection vulnerability.

-Suggested improvements to code structure, design, or modularity without changing external behavior.
+Suggested improvements to code architecture, design, or modularity without changing external behavior.
 These changes enhance maintainability and reduce technical debt.

 Example: Extracting duplicate code into a reusable function.